Mouad4399/-Maze-Solver-In-Matlab-Using-DFS-BFS/README.md

    - Visualize the path as it is discovered.

 3. **Image to Maze:**
-   - Import a maze image using the "Load Image" button.
+   - Import a maze image using the "Choose Image" button.
    - The application will convert the image into a binary matrix.
    - Click "Solve" to find the solution.